Briefing · 29/04/2026

 TL;DR

-ChatGPT, Claude, and Gemini should not be compared only as models.
-They are becoming different workflow systems.
+ChatGPT, Claude, and Gemini are becoming different workflow systems.

 ChatGPT is strongest as a managed agent and organizational workflow surface.
 Claude is strongest as a disciplined execution environment, especially for coding and delegated work.
 Gemini and NotebookLM are strongest where source-grounded research and Google Workspace context matter most.

-The practical question is not “which model is best?”
-It is “what shape is the work?”
+The practical question is: “what shape is the work?”

 What changed